What is a Chiropodist and Podiatrist?

 Berries

-Berries like blueberries, strawberries, and raspberries are full of natural vitamins and antioxidants.
-These nutrients help your body calm down swelling.
+Blueberries, strawberries, and raspberries are rich in antioxidants and vitamin C. These nutrients help fight inflammation and support healthy blood vessels.
 Foot and ankle specialists Scottsdale recommend eating them fresh, frozen, or blended into a smoothie.

 Fatty Fish